letsdoitworld/World-Cleanup-Day/CONTRIBUTING.md

 ## Code Contributions

-The WOrld Cleanup project has an open governance model and welcomes new contributors.
+The World Cleanup project has an open governance model and welcomes new contributors.
 Individuals making significant and valuable contributions are made
 _Collaborators_ and given commit-access to the project.
 See the [GOVERNANCE.md](./GOVERNANCE.md) document for more information about how this works.